 Why we roll the warm soft gluten free flatbread

-Have you ever made a rolled cake, like a yule log, pumpkin roll, or a Swiss roll?
+Have you ever made a rolled cake, like a yule log, gluten free pumpkin roll, or a Swiss roll?
 The way you achieve that rolled cake without its cracking is by baking it into a thin layer, then rolling it into a coil the moment it comes out of the oven.

 The only additional common allergen that might arise here is dairy, and it's easily replaced.
 This recipe has no eggs, naturally.